 Under VRLTA your deposit will be returned within 45 days from the date in which you move-out.
 Please make sure you provide us with your forwarding address.
 We cannot return any deposit without a forwarding address.

 When do I have to return the keys after I move out?

 Keys must be returned immediately at move out.
 You are not officially moved out until the keys are returned and you may be responsible for charges until the keys are returned.
 Make sure you provide us with your forwarding address when you return your keys.
 There is a minimum $175 (or actual cost) re-keying fee if all keys are not returned.

 When is rent due?

-Rent is due on the 1st of the month and considered late after 5pm on the 5th of the month.
+Rent is due on the 1st of the month and considered late on the 2nd.
+After 5pm on the 5th of the month you will be assessed a late fee.
 Rent must be in our office by 5pm on the 5th of the month.
-If you pay rent after 5pm on the 5th of the month there is a late fee that is assessed per your lease agreement of 10% of the total monthly rent amount.
+If you pay rent after 5pm on the 5th of the month there is a late fee that is assessed per your lease agreement at 10% of the total monthly rent amount.

 Where can I get information on your available properties?

 Information on our properties can be found on our website www.DMRothwell.com 24 hours a day.
 You can also contact our office by phone at 434-977-7676 or stop by our office anytime to pick up an available list.
-We are located at 675 Berkmar Circle #103 Charlottesville, VA 22901 Our office is open Monday through Friday.
+We are located at 675 Berkmar Circle #103 Charlottesville, VA 22901 Our office is open Monday through Friday by appointment.

 Who must fill out an application?